An interview with Adam Lavigne

 BGP: For those who are new to bonsai, how long does it take to go from finding something in a nursery, just starting something, to having a bonsai that really looks good?

 BGP: Well that doesn’t seem like very long.
-I know, I’ve talked to a lot of novice people who feel like, “ohh, that would take forever” But no, just a couple of years.
+I know, I’ve talked to a lot of novice people who feel like, “ohh, that would take forever” But no, just three or four years.
 That’s not long at all.

 “Well we’re talking Ficus as well.
 If you have a Juniper, you do an initial styling and then you let that grow out for an entire year.
 Then the next year you take that off and do another styling then you let that grow out an entire year.
 In the third year you might re-pot it into a suitable bonsai pot and let it grow without doing styling.
 The fourth year you could do another styling and then the fifth year perhaps you start doing detail work on it.
 So a Juniper, which is one of the more traditional bonsai subjects, takes a lot longer and it’s harder to do than a ficus that you could just let grow.
 Once you really get into it, a ficus is really hard to keep up with.”